jwkim960315/WesCourse/README.md

 * Wesleyan Courses API
   * I also had to scrap all the Wesleyan courses data from WesMaps since Wesleyan REST API has been shutdown during the Summer Break.
 This tragedy actually allowed me to realize that I could make this an open source project and allow Wesleyan developers to use it freely
 * Refactoring
   * I have a lot to refactor both back-end and front-end code.
-Hopefully, I can make is much cleaner than what I have now
+Hopefully, I can make it much cleaner than what I have now